SBagchi67/HireX/README.md

-# InclusionHire – Accessible Job Portal
+# HireX – Accessible Job Portal

-**InclusionHire** is an accessible and user-centric job portal designed to promote inclusive hiring for people of all abilities.
+**HireX** is an accessible and user-centric job portal designed to promote inclusive hiring for people of all abilities.
 It features a user-friendly frontend and a powerful backend that allows job seekers and employers to connect in a meaningful and accessible way.

 ---